 Note that this only holds true in some counties.
 For example, some counties have a higher minimum amount of jail time for a second DUI offense.
 Additionally, not all DUI charges lead to the same amount of jail time because of aggravating factors.

 Under California Penal Code (CPC) §2900.5, there are alternatives to jail time for most felony or misdemeanor offenses, whether by plea or verdict.
-For DUIs, this means that you could do house arrest or rehab in lieu of jail time.
+For DUIs, this means that you could be sentenced to house arrest, rehab, or probation instead of jail time.

 House Arrest

-When you get placed under house arrest instead of jail, you will have to remain confined to your home for a fixed period.
-If you leave your home in any way without prior explicit permission or justified reason, then you could face jail time and additional penalties.
+When you get placed under house arrest instead of being sentenced to serve time behind bars, you will have to remain confined to your home for a fixed period.
+If you leave your home in any way without prior explicit permission or justified reason, you could face jail time and additional penalties.
 Remember, house arrest is a privilege, and a slight misstep can cost you.

 Rehabilitation

 Checking into rehab can be an alternative to jail.
-Rehab facilities provide you with counseling, care, and will help you overcome addiction.
+Rehab facilities provide you with counseling and care and will help you overcome addiction.
 If you can prove to the judge that you have issues with alcoholism and have the willingness to change, you can get put in rehab instead of a jail cell.

 The Law Is Not on Your Side

-The law has a very low tolerance for those charged with DUI.
-One mistake shouldn’t cost you your entire future.
-Not only are there legal penalties with second-offense DUIs, you can also face other penalties that negatively impact your life, sometimes permanently:
+The law heavily punishes those charged with DUI.
+However, at Los Angeles DUI Lawyer, we don’t believe this mistake should cost you your entire future.
+Not only are there legal penalties with second-offense DUIs, but you can also face other penalties that negatively impact your life, sometimes permanently.
+These penalties can include:

-- Points on your Negligent Operator Treatment System (NOTS)
+- Points on your license as part of the Negligent Operator Treatment System (NOTS)

 - Rejection to college or university